Joachim Schares, partner at Albert Speer and Partners, talks to MEA about making a dream reality.

 Do you have a favourite stadium?

 Well, I love them all to be honest, but I guess if I had to choose it would be the Al Khor Stadium, which is based on the shape of a shell.
-I know others have different favourites, the Doha Port Stadium – which looks like a sea animal – is very popular.For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+I know others have different favourites, the Doha Port Stadium – which looks like a sea animal – is very popular.For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Subscribe to Arabian Business' newsletter to receive the latest breaking news and business stories in Dubai,the UAE and the GCC straight to your inbox.